loopandlearn/news/docs/index.md

 To improve outcomes, there is a clear need for integrated, culturally sensitive care that bridges endocrinology, gynecology, and mental health.
-Incorporating menopauseinto diabetes care pathways- as has been done with pregnancy- could improve health, longevity, and quality of life for women with T1D during midlife and beyond.
+Incorporating menopause into diabetes care pathways- as has been done with pregnancy- could improve health, longevity, and quality of life for women with T1D during midlife and beyond.